quickrworld/readables/README.md

     - `npm install`
     - `node server`

-* In another terminal window, start the frontend app
+* In another terminal window, start the frontend app.
+    - change your working directory to the installation directory installdir.
+For example, if you created installdir in your home directory
+        - `cd ~/installdir`
-    - `cd myworkdir/readables`
+    - `cd installdir/readables`
     - `cd readables/frontend`
     - `npm install`
     - `npm start`

-### Note: myworkdir can be any directory where you want to install the application.
+### Note: installdir can be any directory where you want to install the frontend application and the API server.
+#### Note: If you use Windows these commands may have to be modified.